Open Your Own Online Shop

 Companies That Host Handmade Shops

 If you make handmade products, there are a number of companies you will want to consider.
-The two companies I'm most familiar with are Etsy.com and Artfire.com (see my e-zine Art-Online for a full list of handmade-shop companies).
+The two companies I'm most familiar with are Etsy.com and Artfire.com.

 Etsy and Artfire are low-cost companies.
 Etsy charges per item listed in your shop, while Artfire charges a monthly fee.
 Both companies provide an active community of sellers.